Mentally Ill Students' Guide for Academics

-- If you have concerns that a student is suffering from poor mental health, you should ask them whether they are affiliated with the DLU and if appropriate, suggest that contact be made with DL (Disability Liaison).
+- If you have concerns that a student is suffering from poor mental health, you should ask them whether they are registered with Disability Support and if appropriate, suggest that contact be made with Disability Support.

 - You should never ask a student directly about any existing or potential condition.
-It is better to liaise with a DL officer that is equiped to speak on their behalf.
+It is better to liaise with a Disability Support officer that is equipped to speak on their behalf.

-- If you feel that you would like more information about a student's condition, then you can contact the DL, who will then discuss with the student whether they would like this information made available.
+- If you feel that you would like more information about a student's condition, then you can contact Disability Support, who will then discuss with the student whether they would like this information made available.

 - You shouldn't expect that students with a mental condition will have the same motivation as other students.
-For example it may be that the student just wants to stay engaged in the world in order to get better and it is known that doing intellectual activities csan be an important part of that process.
+For example, it may be that the student just wants to stay engaged in the world in order to get better.
+It is known that doing intellectual activities can be an important part of that process.
 In this sense, it is much about returning to normality as it is about achieving high grades.

-- Mental illness will no always be reported in the same way.
-If a student is unwell they may not have an objective perpective on their own condition.
-For example, if paranoia is an issue they may feel that the world is against them and that everyone else is wrong, rather than they are suffering from a condition and should seek help themselves.
-Thus it may be underreported, especially when it is most severe.
+- Mental illness will not always be reported in the same way.
+If a student is unwell they may not have an objective perspective on their own condition.
+For example, if paranoia is an issue they may feel that the world is against them and that everyone else is wrong, rather than that they are suffering from a condition and should seek help themselves.
+Thus, it may be underreported, especially when it is most severe.

 - Mental illness and learning difficulties can be related.
-For example, a student with mental illess may suffer from insomnia.
-This in turn can result in concentration and memory difficulties which affect learning.
+For example, a student with mental illness may suffer from insomnia.
+This in turn can result in concentration and memory difficulties, which affect learning.

-- Treatments for mental illness, such as anti-depression medication, can also have affects on memory and motivation.
+- Treatments for mental illness, such as anti-depression medication, can also have effects on memory and motivation.